RiazK09/MERN-Pizza-App/readme.md

 **NOTE:**

 - Please utilise the traditional way to login on the Heroku deployment.
 The Google and Facebook login only works in development.
+- I uploaded the development code to my dropbox - Mentors can use this to test the Google and Facebook Login functionality.

 ## Table of Contents: